 When employees come in for orientation and end up spending the day filling out paperwork, it can be discouraging.
 Good new employees come in excited to work, not sit and fill out paperwork or watch mind-numbing videos.
 If your HRIS is set up with electronic signature capabilities and other onboarding abilities, use it to have new employees fill out as much paperwork as possible before their orientation day so that day can be used as a true introduction to the job.

 Use the HRIS to Support Training

 Training looks different for every company in every industry, but no matter how hands-on or specific field training is some theoretical training can help to support it.
 Stocking the HRIS with information about the company’s history, mission, vision, and other information that will be pertinent to training and the actual job can help employees to “study.”
 If possible, link the HRIS directly to a learning management system and allow both new and seasoned employees to train right through self-service.

-Using a HRIS for onboarding is not a “set it and forget it” situation.
+Using HRIS software for onboarding is not a “set it and forget it” situation.
 There should still be frequent communication with the new employee to make sure that all needed paperwork has been submitted, training is working to acclimate the employee to their new position, and to check in with the employee’s satisfaction with the company and the job so far.
 Neglecting new employees and leaving them to autonomously work through the onboarding process may seem ideal, but can actually result in decreased satisfaction and increased turnover.

 Switching onboarding processes from manual to electronic can help to decrease the amount of time it takes to get new hires in position.
 However, it is important to take steps to optimize the process and make new employees feel welcome.